aws-samples/amazon-eks-refarch-cloudformation/README.md

-# eks-templates
+# amazon-eks-refarch-cloudformation

-#### Amazon EKS cloudformation templates
+Reference architecture of Amazon EKS with modern cloudformation templates.

-**pahud/eks-templates** aims to help you provision a ready-to-use Amazon EKS cluster by simply launching a cloudformation template with nested stacks.
+This project aims to help you provision a ready-to-use Amazon EKS cluster by simply launching a cloudformation template with nested stacks.
 Supper easy and hassel-free!

 ![](images/arch-overview.png)